Euro 2016 will be remembered on these shores for England’s capitulation, Iceland’s clap and, most surprisingly, Wales’ heroics at the tournament.

 Fleeting appearances followed for the fan favourite before he left the capital in 2018, signing for Ipswich in January 2019 after a calf injury scuppered his return to Aston Villa.
-He appeared just six times for the Tractor Boys and left last summer.
+He appeared just six times for the Tractor Boys and left to retire.

 Often credited as being one of Wales’ most exciting players on the ball, Williams struggled to implement himself at Palace because of recurring injury issues.
 He eventually left his boyhood club and made the short journey to Charlton in 2019, where he has slowly been trying to rediscover his best form under Lee Bowyer, though he’s since joined Cardiff City.

 Club: Leicester City

 The former Liverpool ‘keeper was chosen to start in Wales’ first Euro 2016 match, the win over Slovakia, due to an injury sustained by Hennessey.

 Big things were expected of Ward at Anfield after he played a key role in Huddersfield’s promotion to the Premier League during a loan move, but he ultimately left for Leicester in 2018 for £12.5m, though he is yet to supplant Kasper Schmeichel.